No Bake Red Velvet Cookie Dough Bites

 How do you like to eat your cookie dough?
 Leave a comment below!

 I LOOK FORWARD TO SEEING YOUR CREATIONS!
 YOU CAN USE “TRIED IT” ON PINTEREST OR SHARE ON INSTAGRAM BY TAGGING #SHUANGYSEATS

 You may also like these dessert recipes that are perfect for Valentine’s Day:

-- Soak nuts overnight in warm water and a pinch of salt (see above for benefits)
+- Soak nuts overnight in warm water and a pinch of salt (see above for benefits).
+Drain and rinse

-- Add nuts in the food processor and blend until well combined.
+- Add nuts to the food processor and blend until well combined.
 Scrape the wall of the food processor a few times.

 - Fold in chocolate chip.
 Chill the batter in the fridge or freezer for about half an hour which makes it easier to roll into balls without sticking too much.

 - Use a cookie dough scooper or roll into balls with some cacao nibs.

 - Optional: Melt extra chocolate chips and drizzle on top.